sandy98/next-chess-board/README.md

 The main component lives in `components/board.js`

-You can take this file and put it wherever you see fit in your proyect, then, for instance in your `index.js`:
+You can take this file and put it wherever you see fit in your react.js project, then, for instance in your `index.js`:

 ```js
     import ChessBoard from 'whereyouputit/board'